FTC2875/Skystone2.0/readme.md

 TODO:
+- all states working - getting position values
-- starting fullauto helper stops the thread in fullauto
+- fullauto stuck in loop after all states finish